alexandrekaihara/lst2.0/README.md

 ## Description
 Not all emulated testbeds are suitable for security experimentation.
 Often security testbeds are restricted to their application context or are based on other technologies which have configurability and security application limitations (e.g. Mininet).
 While other proposals allow greater configurability, they do not focus on security applications or are not inserted in the context of SDN networks.
 To address the identified research gap, the Lightweight SDN Testbed (LST) 2.0 is proposed.
 LST 2.0 is a lightweight tool capable of supporting different application contexts both for security and SDN networks programmatically and in real-time through Python.
 It is possible to monitor the network and collect metrics using Netflow, sFlow, IPFIX, or CICFlowMeter.
 In addition, pre-built Docker images are available for emulating both benign and malicious network flows.

-This tool aims to attend the demands of the most diverse study scenarios in SDN and security networks, through an interface with a set of reduced methods, but which allow high flexibility in the configuration and generation of customized topologies.
+This tool aims to attend to the demands of the most diverse study scenarios in SDN and security networks, through an interface with a set of reduced methods, but which allows high flexibility in the configuration and generation of customized topologies.
 LST 2.0 is mainly based on containers for generating network nodes and all network configuration and behavior is done programmatically.
 The tool is organized through a set of well-defined methods belonging to a hierarchy of classes, whose parent class, named Node, has all the attributes and minimal methods to instantiate, delete and configure any container.
-Thus, users can develop their own classes inheriting the attributes of the Node class and focusing only on the specific settings for the study.
+Thus, users can develop their own classes by inheriting the attributes of the Node class and focusing only on the specific settings for the study.

 By default, three classes are implemented that are specializations of the Node class.
 The Host class allows you to create containers that will be common nodes that will consume some service on the network.
 The Switch class allows you to create virtual switches whose network configuration is specific to forward packets between ports of a single bridge contained in the container and also to connect to a controller on a specific IP and port.
-If no controller is assigned to the switch, the switch will only perform basic network layer functions and also if no IP is assigned to it, it will be a link layer switch.
+If no controller is assigned to the switch, the switch will only perform basic network layer functions, and also if no IP is assigned to it, it will be a link layer switch.
 The Controller class allows you to create containers that can instantiate one or more controllers.

 This project provides pre-built Docker images to build a small business environment to emulate benign and malicious flows to assess defense mechanisms.
 This experiment is a modification of a work developed by Markus Ring et. al. (available at: https://www.hs-coburg.de/cidds), which provided all the scripts to emulate the small business environment.
 This environment includes several clients and typical servers (e.g. e-mail and Web server).